How Do I Join the Chapter Board of Directors?

 The Chapter Bylaws also provide for the size and composition of the the Board of Directors, which shall be composed of the number of Directors as determined by the Members, but in no event shall be more than eleven (11) Directors plus the immediate past Board President and any non-voting regional council liaisons.
 Directors must represent Membership Representation Groups as defined in the bylaws.
 These requirements, in addition to geographical considerations, weigh heavily on the nominating committee, which selects nominees to fill the slate each year.

-Still interested?
-Contact Executive Director Tony Campisi for a copy of the nomination form.
-Board members are also asked to sign a Statement of Expectations at the beginning of each year.
-Please review this statement to be sure you are able to comply with the expectations of chapter board members.
+Members who are interested in joining the chapter board should review the Board Member Qualifications and the Board Member Statement of Expectations which all board members are asked to sign at the beginning of each year.
+Please review this information to be sure you are able to comply with the expectations of chapter board members.
 Be sure to return your nomination to the chapter office before this year's deadline!

 back to top

 The Community Association Manager International Certification Board (CAMICB) policy permits a CMCA to reinstate the CMCA credential once during the course of a CMCA's career, subject to the reinstatement policies outlined in the "Reinstatement" portion of the CMCA Handbook, including payment of a $200 reinstatement fee and fulfillment of applicable continuing education requirements.
 For complete steps on how to reinstate your CMCA, visit the CAMICB website.